 He clapped him on the back and walked down to the end of the path, turning the corner and disappearing out of view.
 Remus hesitated for a second, before pushing the door shut just as the sound of clunky footsteps echoed through the hallway.
 Frowning, he turned and walked to the living room, finding his mother standing there in her work clothes, brushing off the ash from using Floo Powder.

 “Oh, there you are, Remus,” she said, looking up and smiling at him.
 “Who was that at the door?”

 “Just Sirius,” said Remus, leaning against the wall.
 “He came over earlier to talk to me.”

 “Is everything alright?” his mother asked, frowning in concern.

 “Yeah, just had something on his mind,” he shrugged.

 “It’s nothing to do with his family, is it?”
 Remus shook his head.
-Although James’ parents had been much more involved in helping Sirius out when he was kicked out of his house and disowned, Remus’ mother had spent a week cooking meals for him when Mr and Mrs Potter had gone on an Auror mission; apparently James wasn’t even aware that they owned
+Although James’ parents had been much more involved in helping Sirius out when he was kicked out of his house and disowned, Remus’ mother had spent a week cooking meals for him when Mr and Mrs Potter had gone on an Auror mission; apparently James wasn’t even aware that they owned an oven.

 “Just normal, teenage stuff.”
 His mother nodded and dropped her bags on the sofa, sighing as she sat down next to them.
 As Remus looked down at her, he couldn’t help but notice the tired and almost defeated look in her eyes, the slumped form and creased clothes.
 He was used to seeing her as alert with a newly ironed uniform from the night before, not the exhausted person before him.